nick-shaw/blackmagic-output/tools/README.md

-# Pixel Format Reader for Blackmagic DeckLink Devices
+# Pixel Reader for Blackmagic DeckLink Devices

 This tool reads the incoming signal on a Blackmagic DeckLink device and displays:
 - The detected pixel format (including bit depth and color space)